 - Make the apple filling: In a very small bowl, mix the cornstarch and warm water together until smooth, creamy, and the cornstarch has dissolved.
 Set aside.
 Peel and dice 1 apple.
 In a medium saucepan over medium heat, cook the apple pieces, cornstarch/water mixture, cinnamon, and sugar.
 Stir constantly for 5 minutes.
 Switch to low heat and allow to simmer for 5 minutes.
 Remove from heat, stir in the vanilla, and allow to cool off for 20 minutes.

 - Assemble: On a floured work surface, roll out the pie dough.
 Turn the dough about a quarter turn after every few rolls until you have a circle 10-11 inches in diameter.
 Cut into fourths, as if you were cutting a pizza.
 (Pizza cutter works best here!)
 Then, cut each quarter into 1/4-inch wide strips.
 I like to chill the strips as I cut out the apples.
 I suggest putting them on a large cutting board and placing in the fridge.
 Remember, you always want your pie dough to be COLD.

-- Place apples into an 8-inch or 9-inch square baking pan or pie dish-- really any size baking pan works.
+- Place apples into an 8-inch square baking pan, 9-inch square baking pan or 9-inch pie dish—really any size baking pan works.
 In a small dish, whisk the egg and milk together.
 Lightly brush the tops with egg wash.
-I sprinkled a little bit of cinnamon on top of the egg wash before going into the oven- this is optional.
+I sprinkled a little bit of cinnamon on top of the egg wash before going into the oven—this is optional.
 Bake for 25-30 minutes or until the crust is browned and the filling is bubbly.

 - If desired, drizzle each with salted caramel.
 We ate ours with a knife and fork and vanilla ice cream on the side.
 These apples are best enjoyed immediately.
 Store any leftovers in the refrigerator for up to 2 days.